jundalisay/pantrywork/content/en/blog/deploy-phoenix-gigalixir-heroku.md

 $ echo 'node_version=10.20.1' > phoenix_static_buildpack.config
 ```

-5 -- In your `assets/package.json`
+5 -- In your `assets/package.json` (create the file if you don't have it otherwise it won't serve the JS and CSS)

 ``` bash
 {